dotnet/docs/docs/core/tools/dotnet-test.md

 - **`-t|--list-tests`**

-  List all of the discovered tests in the current project.
+  List the discovered tests instead of running the tests.

 - **`-v|--verbosity <LEVEL>`**